styromaniac/YEAST/README.md

 ```
  --command $HOME/Applications/YEAST.sh
 ```
-7. Launch YEAST from desktop mode to enter your GitHUB personal access token.

 Now you can apply the custom artwork using the [Decky Loader](https://decky.xyz/) plugin SteamGridDB (only on SteamOS 3+) or by right-clicking where the artwork is absent.